stanford-futuredata/gavel/EXPERIMENTS.md

 The following commands can be used to measure the overhead of Gavel's implementation.
 These require only a single GPU.

-The first command sweeps through all model types and runs each model for 10 rounds in configurations with and without lease extensions.
+The first script sweeps through all model types and runs each model for 10 rounds in configurations with and without lease extensions.
 It saves job timelines into the specified directory.
 ```bash